Question 17

 Letter Combinations of a Phone Number

-, return all possible letter combinations that the number could represent.
+Given a string containing digits from 2-9, return all possible letter combinations that the number could represent.
 Each digit corresponds to a set of letters on a traditional telephone keypad.

 Approach: DFS